jj-style/dotfiles/linux/README.md

 * `nm-applet` if you use network manager for applet in the status bar
 * `blueberry-tray` if you use bluetooth and want an applet in the status bar

 Note, there are some other keybindings setup for spotify and dropbox, delete these if you don't install them.

+For i3 config: `cp config ~/.config/i3/config`
+For i3status config: `sudo cp i3status.conf /etc/i3status.conf`